 How to Bake Bacon in the Oven in 12 Minutes

-I literally never make bacon on the stove anymore.
-It is SO much easier cooking bacon in the oven than to stand over a hot stove getting splattered with grease.
+It is SO much easier baking bacon in the oven than to stand over a hot stove getting splattered with grease.
 And you can make a whole pan at a time, making it great for a crowd.
 You can even make it ahead!
 Let me show you how to bake bacon – it’s simple.

 Originally published June 4, 2017.